Abdul Ghafur Muhiuddin Shah of Pahang: Foreign relations

-Abdul Ghafur discontinued the policy of cordial relationship with the Portuguese as enjoyed during his father's era.
-During his reign, Pahang attacked the Portuguese and simultaneously challenged the Dutch presence in the Straits of Malacca.
+Abdul Ghafur discontinued Pahang's cordial relationship with the Portuguese that had existed during his father's reign.
+During his reign, Pahang attacked the Portuguese and simultaneously challenged the Dutch presence in the Strait of Malacca.
 Nevertheless, in 1607, Pahang not only tolerated the Dutch, but even cooperated with them in an attempt to oust the Portuguese.

-In 1607, the Dutch Empire began their trade mission to Pahang led by the merchant Abraham van den Broeck.
+In 1607, the Dutch began their trade mission to Pahang led by the merchant Abraham van den Broeck.
 On 7 November 1607, a Dutch warship with Admiral Cornelis Matelief de Jonge onboard dropped anchor at Kuala Pahang.
-Earlier in 1606, Matelief, in an attempt to establish the Dutch power in the Straits of Malacca, was defeated twice by the Portuguese in the First Siege of Malacca and the Battle of Cape Rachado.
+Earlier in 1606, Matelief, in an attempt to establish Dutch power in the Strait of Malacca, was defeated twice by the Portuguese in the First Siege of Malacca and the Battle of Cape Rachado.
 Matelief, who had come to solicit the assistance of Pahang against the Portuguese, had an audience with the Sultan.
 The ruler emphasized the importance of alliance between Johor and neighbouring states, and added that he would try to provide two thousand men in order to bring the war to a successful conclusion.
 At the Sultan's request, Matelief sent him a gunner to test a piece of cannon that was being cast for Raja Bongsu of Johor.
-The Pahang people also manufactured cannon for firing projectiles which were better than those of Java but inferior to those of the Portuguese.
+The Pahangese also manufactured cannons which were better than those of Java but inferior to those of the Portuguese.

-Matelief requested the Sultan to send two vessels to the Straits of Sabon to join the Johor vessels which were already there, and to despatch two more vessels to Penang waters to strengthen the Kedah and Achinese fleets to cut the Portuguese food supplies.
+Matelief requested the Sultan to send two vessels to the Straits of Sabon to join the Johorean vessels which were already there, and to despatch two more vessels to Pahangese waters to strengthen the Kedahan and Achinese fleets to cut the Portuguese food supplies.
 Abdul Ghafur tried to reforge the Johor-Pahang alliance to assist the Dutch.
-However, a quarrel which erupted with Johor, resulted in an open war between the two states.
-In September 1612, the Johor army overran and plundered Pekan in a surprise attack.
-The people of Pahang were taken unprepared and retreated without fighting, with the sultan and his son in law, a prince from Brunei, retreated to the mountains.
-Abdul Ghafur reclaimed the state only in 1613 after having defeated Johor with the aid of Sultan of Brunei.
+However, a quarrel erupted with Johor, which resulted in an open war between the two states.
+In September 1612, the Johorean army overran and plundered Pekan in a surprise attack.
+The people of Pahang were taken unprepared and retreated without fighting, with the Sultan and his son in law, a prince from Brunei, retreating to the mountains.
+Abdul Ghafur reclaimed the state in 1613 after having defeated Johor with the aid of the Sultan of Brunei.

 Administration

-Pahang was governed by the set of laws that derived from the formal legal text of Melaka consisted of the Undang-Undang Melaka and the Undang-Undang Laut Melaka.
+Pahang was governed by the set of laws that derived from the formal legal text of Malacca consisting of the Undang-Undang Melaka and the Undang-Undang Laut Melaka.
 The laws as written in the legal digests went through an evolutionary process.
-By the early 17th century, during the reign of Sultan Abdul Ghafur, Pahang promulgated the set of laws into its own version, called Hukum Kanun Pahang, that contain among others, detailed provisions on ceremonial matters, settlement of social conflicts, maritime matters, Islamic laws and general matters.
+By the early 17th century, during the reign of Sultan Abdul Ghafur, Pahang promulgated the set of laws into its own version, called Hukum Kanun Pahang, that contain among other things, detailed provisions on ceremonial matters, settlement of social conflicts, maritime matters, Islamic laws and general matters.